AngryChimps/ac2/src/AngryChimps/ApiSampleBundle/apis/location/description.md

 methods, you should only supply the services array (supplying the flags will result in an error).
 GET requests will return both the list of services as well as the flags (which will always match the services).

+The company_id field is required on POST and should not be submitted in a PATCH request (it is immutable).